peterkappelt/Tradfri-FHEM/README.md

 shutdown restart
 ```

-The shutdown is optional, but I recommend it.
-Since there is no Changelog file and no documentation yet, FHEM will throw some errors during update.
+Since there is no documentation yet, FHEM might throw some errors during update.
 Don't worry about them.

 ## Prerequisites